We welcome you to

 Praying the Rosary

-Mondays and Wednesdays following 8 am Mass
+Mondays, Wednesdays and Thursdays following 8 am Mass

 Praying the Chaplet of Divine Mercy

-Fridays following 8 am Mass (except for April 18; see above)
+Fridays following 8 am Mass

 Sacramental Anointing